This article may contain links from our affiliate partners. Please read how we make money!

 28. Instant Pot Yellow Moong Dal Tadka Fry

-This recipe of Moong Dal Tadka Fry is one of the most popular and easy-to-make recipes.
+This recipe of Moong Dal Tadka Fry is one of the most popular and easy meal prep ideas.
 It forms an excellent accompaniment for the staple roti, sabzi (Indian bread with veggies).
 And it tastes great with rice.
-It is one of the recipes you think of when you think Ghar ka khana (home-cooked meal).
+It is one of the easy meal prep ideas you think of when you think Ghar ka khana (home-cooked meal).

 29. Air Fryer Vegetable Seekh Kebab

 Veg Seekh Kabab is a vegan/vegetarian adaptation of famous minced meat kababs.
-This is made by making cylindrical logs from veggies and soya chunks/jackfruit with spices.
+This is made by making cylindrical logs from veggies, soya chunks/jackfruit with spices.
 These logs are then air fried or baked or fried.
-This is one of our favorite air fryer meal prep ideas!
+This is one of my favorite air fryer easy meal prep ideas!

 30. Curry Vegetable Quinoa